cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_derivation_agent/README.md

 Finally, merge the release branch back to the feature branch and make a Pull Request for the feature branch to be merged back into the `main` branch.

-## Development release
+## Development version release
-For development release, you may do it in your feature branch.
+For development version release, you may do it in your feature branch.
 The development package will be released to TestPyPI repository by default.
 Once you have collected the required information, the release process can then be started by using the commands below.
 (REMEMBER TO CHANGE THE CORRECT VALUES FOR `<absolute_path_to>` IN THE COMMANDS BELOW!)

-**NOTE: The development release requires the version number ends with a, b or rc to be compatible with the pre-release configuration on TestPyPI.
+**NOTE: The development release requires the version number to contain a, b or rc (alpha, beta or release candidate) to be compatible with the pre-release configuration on TestPyPI.
+You may provide number at the end to differentiate different development version in the same pre-release stage, e.g., "1.1.0a1".
+In case no number is provided in the end (i.e., "1.0.0a"), "0" will be appended automatically to make it "1.0.0a0".
 For example, see [prerelease-example](https://pypi.org/project/prerelease-example/#history).**

 `(Linux)`
 ```sh